raymond-lam/priority-q/README.md

 ### enqueue(*elements)

 Inserts each given argument into the appropriate place in the priority queue.
 Returns the resulting number of elements in the priority queue.

+### entries()

+Returns a new `Iterator` object which iterates over key/value pairs of the priority queue in sorted over, where the key is the element's position in the priority queue.

 ### length